joshminton/IglooToDo/README.md

 # IglooToDo

 My solution is a straightforward HTML/CSS/JavaScript site, as that's what I currently know.
-That's not exactly what you asked for so just acknowledging that straight away!

 Items can be added, viewed, marked as 'done', and deleted.